 Each subrecipient stated in their application how their activities would support ICDVVA's Strategic Plan.
-Twice a year, on April 15 and November 15, each subrecipient will submit a narrative report documenting their progress in fulfilling these goals.
-Reports are due twice per year and should include what the program put on the FY23 application for how the ICDVVA strategic plan would be furthered by ICDVVA funding and a brief description of how that has or has not happened during the reporting period.
-This is completed in grant management software.
+Once a year, on November 1, each subrecipient will submit a narrative report documenting their progress in fulfilling these goals.
+Reports should include what the program put on the grant application for how the ICDVVA strategic plan would be furthered by ICDVVA funding and a brief description of how that has or has not happened during the reporting period.
+This is completed in AmpliFund.